AndrewJ-25/Banjobox/README.md

 ## Schematic
 ![Alt text](images/schematic.jpeg)

-## Construction tips
+## Case construction tips
 Construction of the case requires minimal woodworking skills and tools.
 I reccomend using some wood screws rather than relying on glue alone.
+A full set of plans can be found in the production folder.

  - Add felt padding where appropriate (including this in the CAD model was impractical).
 The green blocks on the lid can be made by wrapping foam with felt.
  - Heel supports can be reinforced with metal brackets or dowels